wso2/docs-ei/en/streaming-integrator/docs/examples/integrating-stores.md

 Recording purchases and dispatches involve inserting new records into data stores.
 To maintain the current stock records, the Factory Manager needs to retrieve information about both purchases and dispatches, calculate the impact of both on the current stock and then perform an insert/update operation to the store with the stock records.

-To understand how the WSO2 Streaming Integrator performs these operations, follow the topics below.
+To understand how the WSO2 Streaming Integrator performs these operations, follow the steps below.

-!!! tip "Before you begin:"
-    To try out this tutorial, you need to complete the following: